atteo/classindex/README.md

 There are two annotations which trigger compile-time indexing:

 * [@IndexSubclasses](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/IndexSubclasses.html)
-	** when placed on interface makes an index of all classes implementing the interface, ** when placed on a class makes an index of its subclasses ** and finally when placed in package-info.java it creates an index of all classes inside that package.
+	* when placed on interface makes an index of all classes implementing the interface,
+	* when placed on a class makes an index of its subclasses
+	* and finally when placed in package-info.java it creates an index of all classes inside that package (directly - without subpackages).
 * [@IndexAnnotated](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/IndexAnnotated.html) when placed on an annotation makes an index of all classes marked with that annotation.

 To access the index at run-time use static methods of [ClassIndex](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/ClassIndex.html) class.